InformaticsMatters/jenkins-utils/README.rst

 platform.
 It is a small library that currently simplifies the creation of Jobs using `python-jenkins`_ and various credential types using cURL.

+It also includes a growing list of wrapper functions to simplify a number of tasks like checking whether any jobn has failed.

 Typical use of the utilities relies on creating an ``ImJenkinsServer`` object by providing a suitably formatted URL::